dergigi/dergigi.github.io/collections/_posts/2022-09-25-creativity.markdown

 {% include image.html name="fall-of-skyscrapers.jpg" caption="'The fall of skyscrapers.'" %}

 Creativity is expression.
 Of course, there is more to expression than just words.
 Art and dance and music are the obvious ones.
-Mathematics, programming engineering, skateboarding, and rock climbing are some of the less obvious ones.
+Mathematics, programming, engineering, skateboarding, and rock climbing are some of the less obvious ones.
 Truly creative people seem to be _possessed_ by whatever they are doing;
 possessed by a goal, or a feeling, or an idea, or a spirit.
 There he is again,